gbesnard/nand-to-tetris/README.md

 - Results can be checked using a test bench, by analyzing signals through gtkwave, or using the ncurses based co-simulation.

 ## Tools
-For original Nand2Tetris, use the course provided tools.

-For VHDL:

 - ghdl
 - gtkwave

+## Co-simulation
+- Co-simulation based on VHPIDIRECT (https://ghdl.github.io/ghdl-cosim/).
+- Display in terminal using ncurses to emulate IO (screen and keyboard).

 ## Todo
-- Part > 4 for original nand2tetris.
-- For co-simulation: set frequency, start, continue, pause, reset
+- For co-simulation: set frequency, start, continue, pause, reset.
-- For co-simulation: interactive ROM loading
+- For co-simulation: interactive ROM loading.
-- For co-simulation: RAM/ROM monitoring screen
+- For co-simulation: RAM/ROM monitoring screen.
-- For co-simulation: help screen
+- For co-simulation: help screen.
-- Fillscreen function using co-simulation screen (add new memory mapping for IO)
+- Fillscreen function using co-simulation screen (add new memory mapping for IO).
 - Assembler for asm.
 - Stack and functions implementation.
 - Assembler for JACK high level language.
 - Try to port it to an FPGA board.